mirte-robot/mirte-documentation/doc/tutorials/programming_mcu.rst

 .. note::

-   PlatformIO will ssh/scp into Mirte two times asking for your password.
+   PlatformIO will ssh/scp into MIRTE two times asking for your password.
 It might be useful to create a setup where you login :ref:`using SSH keys <Keybased SSH login>`.